Elise Stefanik: Abortion

-Stefanik opposes abortion, but says the Republican Party (GOP) should be more understanding of other positions on the issue.
+Stefanik opposes abortion, but says the Republican Party should be more understanding of other positions on the issue.
 She opposes taxpayer funding for abortion, and supports requiring that health insurance plans disclose whether they cover it.
-In 2019, The National Right to Life Committee, a political action committee (PAC) opposed to legal abortion, gave Stefanik a 71% rating, and NARAL Pro-Choice America, a PAC that supports legal abortion, gave her a 28% rating.
 She joined her party in supporting H.R.
 36, the Pain-Capable Unborn Child Protection Act of 2017.
+She also supports legislation that would ban abortion after 15 weeks of pregnancy, with exceptions for rape, incest, or to protect the pregnant woman's life.

 COVID-19 vaccine

 Stefanik opposes federal COVID-19 vaccine mandates for private employers.
 Along with approximately 170 other members of Congress, she signed an amicus brief to the Supreme Court arguing that Congress did not give the government authority to impose a vaccine mandate.
+On July 29, 2021, she tweeted: "FIRE FAUCI!"

 Economy

 Stefanik voted in favor of the Keystone Pipeline.
 She opposed the 2013 sequestration cuts to the federal U.S. military budget, citing its effect on Fort Drum just north of Watertown, New York, part of her district.

 Stefanik voted against the Tax Cuts and Jobs Act of 2017, joining five other New York Republican representatives.
 Her primary reason for voting against the law was its changes to the state and local tax deduction "that so many in our district and across New York rely on".
 Stefanik also criticized "Albany's failed leadership and inability to rein in spending".
 She said, "New York is one of the highest taxed states in the country, and families here rely on this important deduction to make ends meet.
-Failure to maintain SALT (state and local tax deductions) could lead to more families leaving our region."
+Failure to maintain SALT (State and local tax deduction) could lead to more families leaving our region."

 In March 2021, all House Republicans, including Stefanik, voted against the American Rescue Plan Act of 2021, a $1.9 trillion COVID-19 relief bill.

 Donald Trump

 An analysis by FiveThirtyEight in early 2017 found Stefanik supporting Trump's position in 77.7% of House votes from the 115th to the 117th Congress.
 Stefanik has been described as a Trump loyalist.

-In May 2021, Stefanik called Trump the "strongest supporter of any president when it comes to standing up for the Constitution."
+In May 2021, Stefanik called Trump the "strongest supporter of any president when it comes to standing up for the Constitution".